corail-research/learning-generic-csp/README.md

 - sum
 - element

+## Types of problems represented
 As a start, we will represent the problems using a heterogeneous graph with 5 node types:
 - Constraint.
 Constraint nodes will have, among other features, a 1-hot encoding that represents the type of constraint.
 Constraint nodes represent constraints on input variables, such as equality, greater than, not equal, etc.
 - Operators.
 Operator nodes combine other variables and/or other operator nodes with an operation.
 Examples of operations include: sum, subtraction, multiplication, tuple (as in an extension constraint).
 - Variables.
 Variables represent the problem's variables
 - Domain (values).
 Represent values that nodes can take.
 - Constants.
 Numerical values that are not Domain values.

+## Structure
+For now, the project is still very small.
+It currently has the following folders:
+- examples: contains jupyter notebooks with code examples for some problems
+- sample_problems: contains some problem instances, as expressed with the XCSP3 format
+- src: source code
+- test: test code